wizelineacademy/GoWorkshop/README.md

 This repository is an example project which demonstrates the use of microservices for a fictional ToDo list application.
 The ToDo backend is powered by 3 microservices, all of which happen to be written in Go, using MongoDB for manage the database and Docker to isolate and deploy the ecosystem.

+In real world each service should live in a separate repository, so teams can work separately and don't overlap each other, however in this demo project they just located in separate folders for easy use.

 ### Services organization

 The application consists of the following application services: